What Is a Good Lubricant for Wood? (It’s Not Tung Oil)

 Can You Use Lubricant On Wood?

 Yes, you can use a dry silicone spray lube on wood for lubrication.
-It is recommended to apply the spray to a cloth and then wipe it on the binding surfaces to avoid any swelling.
+Apply the spray to a cloth and then wipe it on the binding surfaces to avoid any swelling.
 Silicone, graphite, and Teflon-based lubricants are also suitable for wooden drawer slides.

 Conclusion